James Reuter: During the Marcos dictatorship

-During the 14 year period of Ferdinand Marcos' authoritarian rule in the Philippines (which included the Martial Law period from 1972 to 1981, and the succeeding period in which Marcos lifted the formal declaration of Martial Law but retained most of his powers), Reuter worked to keep Catholic radio stations going, and to raise concerns about the abuses of the Marcos dictatorship.
+During the 14 year period of Ferdinand Marcos' authoritarian rule in the Philippines (which included the Martial Law period from 1972 to 1981, and the succeeding period in which Marcos lifted the formal declaration of Martial Law but retained most of his powers), Reuter was director of communication for the Jesuits in the Philippines, as well as the Catholic Bishops Conference of the Philippines From his offices in the Jesuits' Xavier House facility on Herran Street (now Pedro Gil) in Manila, he spearheaded the publication of "Signs of the Times", and worked to keep Catholic radio stations going, raising concerns about the abuses of the Marcos dictatorship.
 He also visited political detainees in the various Martial Law "detention centers" (which the administration did not call prisons), and pleaded with diplomats for the west to stop supporting Marcos' administration.

 Eventually, however, he was arrested and tried by the Marcos administration and then released under a vague amnesty.
 During the People Power Revolution, he was a key player in making sure that the Catholic AM station Radio Veritas, which was keeping the civilian demonstrators on EDSA updated about Marcos forces' movements, stayed on the air - even when government snipers managed to bring down Radio Veritas' initial broadcast transmission site.

 Broadcast work after the People Power Revolution

 With the restoration of democracy in 1986 and the establishment of the Fifth Philippine Republic, Reuter returned to television with a magazine-talk show programme, Family Rosary Crusade, that aired on ABS-CBN.
-Reuter served as the spiritual guide to the programme's weekly episodes, and until his death hosted another daily 5-minute reflection programme on the ABC5 called "Three Minutes a Day".
+Reuter served as the spiritual guide to the programme's weekly episodes, and until his death hosted another daily 3-minute reflection program on ABC5 called "Three Minutes a Day".